AngieAngelica/guide/src/pages/ruby/index.md

 ## Ruby Interpreter

 The Ruby interpreter is what is used to run Ruby scripts.
-If it is available and in Unix shell’s search path makes it possible to start it by typing the command `ruby` followed by the script name will invoke the interpreter and run the script.
+If it is available and in Unix shell’s search path, it makes it possible to start it by typing the command `ruby` followed by the script name, which will invoke the interpreter and run the script.

 `hello_campers.rb`